sushmitam112/sushmitam112/README.md

 🔭 Aspiring Machine Learning/Neural Engineer

- 💻 Currently working on computer vision pipelines for behavioral neuroscience and embedded AI for small robots.
-I really enjoy thinking about the intersection of using AI for neuroscience and understanding more about the brain.
+ 💻 Currently working on computer vision pipelines for behavioral neuroscience at a biotech startup and embedded AI for small robots.
+I really enjoy reading about and building at the intersection of using AI for neuroscience and understanding more about the brain.
+I'm currently also a fellow at Break Through Tech where I will be getting hands-on experience collaborating on project at a tech company.

 #### 🛠 Tech Stack:
 Languages: Python, Java, C++, C